CupidJay/nerual-networks-from-scratch/README.md

-# nerual-networks-from-scratch
+# neural-networks-from-scratch
-Learn to understand and code nerual networks from scratch.
+Learn to understand and code neural networks from scratch.
 ![](https://github.com/CupidJay/hello-world/blob/master/nerual_network.jpg)

-I follow the work nearual-networks-and-deep-learning [[Book]](http://neuralnetworksanddeeplearning.com/) [[Project]](https://github.com/mnielsen/neural-networks-and-deep-learning)
+I follow the work neural-networks-and-deep-learning [[Book]](http://neuralnetworksanddeeplearning.com/) [[Project]](https://github.com/mnielsen/neural-networks-and-deep-learning)

 you can click the link above for more information.

 ## Work Introduction
-To better understand nerual networks, I rederivate the forward and backward equations and reimplement the code.
+To better understand neural networks, I rederivate the forward and backward equations and reimplement the code.

 I made modifications as below:
 * add main.py to make you easier to run the code and change hyper-parameters.